Successor-Predecessor Intrinsic Exploration: Background and related work

 where $\{s_{0:\tau}\} = \{s_{0}, s_{1}, \dots, s_{\tau-1}\}$.
 The recursive formulation implies that there is an efficient TD learning rule for online learning of the FR matrix.
 Given the transition tuple $(s_{t}, a_{t}, r_{t}, s_{t+1}, a_{t+1})$, the update rule is

-\textbf{Exploration in RL}.
-Many exploration strategies have been proposed, ranging from simple approaches where the agent samples actions according to a broad distribution (e.g., uniform distribution, Boltzmann distribution, etc.) at randomly sampled (or every) timesteps~\cite{sutton2018reinforcement, wiering1999explorations, dabney2020temporally} or explicit perturbation to the policy-parametrised action distribution~\cite{lillicrap2015continuous, fortunato2017noisy, haarnoja2018soft}, to more complex methods such as intrinsically motivated exploration~\cite{schmidhuber1991curious, auer2006logarithmic, pathak2017curiosity, burda2018exploration, machado2020count} and deliberate exploration with gradient-based meta learning~\cite{finn2017model, frans2017meta}.
+\textbf{Intrinsic exploration in RL}.
 Here we focus on exploration with intrinsic motivation, where the agent augments the external rewards with self-constructed intrinsic rewards based on its current knowledge of the environment.

 where $r^{\text{ext}}(s,a)$ denotes the extrinsic environmental reward, $r^{\text{int}}(s,a)$ denotes the (possibly non-stationary) intrinsic reward, and $\beta$ is a multiplicative scaling factor controlling the relative balance of $r^{\text{ext}}(s,a)$ and $r^{\text{int}}(s,a)$.
-The intrinsic reward operates by motivating the agent to move into under-explored parts of the state space in the absence of extrinsic reinforcement.
-Many types of intrinsic rewards have been proposed, including functions of state visitation counts~\cite{dayan1996exploration, sutton1990integrated, fu2017ex2}, predictive uncertainty of value estimation~\cite{osband2016deep}, and predictive error of forward models~\cite{schmidhuber1991curious, pathak2017curiosity, burda2018exploration}.
+The intrinsic reward often operates by motivating the agent to move into under-explored parts of the state space in the absence of extrinsic reinforcement.
+Many types of intrinsic rewards have been proposed, including functions of state visitation counts~\citep{dayan1996exploration, sutton1990integrated, fu2017ex2}, predictive uncertainty of value estimation~\citep{osband2016deep}, and predictive error of forward models~\citep{schmidhuber1991curious, pathak2017curiosity, burda2018exploration}.
+In a closely related work, \citet{zhang2021noveld} proposes NovelD, which constructs the episode-specific non-negative intrinsic reward based on the difference between the novelty measures of temporally adjacent states along a trajectory.
+However in contrast to SPIE (discussed later), the key difference is that NovelD does not explicitly utilise the retrospective information for exploration and the associated intrinsic reward is episode-dependent.